alnvdl/wcf/README.md

 For more advanced examples, including commands that interact with other commands, please take a look at the core applications in `server/applications`.
-The fika application is a really good example which makes more extensive use of the framework.
+The [fika application](https://github.com/alnvdl/wcf_fika) is a really good example which makes more extensive use of the framework.

+## Loading applications
+To load your application into the framework, edit the `apps` array in `config.json` and restart the server.

+Provide the import path as you would for any NodeJS module: if it's a core application, use a relative path (`./applications/login`); if it's an external application installed via NPM, use an regular import path (`wcf_fika/fika`).

 ## ToDo

-- Add support to load applications installed via NPM (in `node_modules`)
-- Add WCF to NPM
+- Command completion
+- Primitive text formatting (colors, bold, etc)
+- Terminal themes and further customizability
 - A more intelligent command syntax parser: allow more types of arguments, verify if one command is obscuring another, etc
 - Allow easy database population, especially for the login command.
 Perhaps a script?
 Or an automatically created admin with user creation powers?
-- Document application utils (basically, they are convenience functions that an application knows others will likely want to use).
+- Document application utils (basically, they are convenience functions that an application knows other applications will likely want to use to avoid code duplication, but don't quite qualify as commands).

 Pull requests are welcome.